-Patrick Roath joined Ropes & Gray in 2014 as an associate in the litigation department.
-From 2015 to 2016, he served as a law clerk to Judge William J. Kayatta Jr. of the United States Court of Appeals for the First Circuit.
+Patrick Roath first joined Ropes & Gray in 2014 as an associate in the litigation and enforcement group.
+He rejoined Ropes & Gray in 2016 following a yearlong clerkship with Judge William J. Kayatta Jr. of the United States Court of Appeals for the First Circuit.

 - Pam Wilmot & Patrick Roath, “Time for Mass. to adopt automatic voter registration,” Op-Ed, The Patriot Ledger (Nov.
 7, 2017)

 - JD, Columbia University School of Law, 2014; Ruth Bader Ginsburg Prize; James Kent Scholar; editor-in-chief, Columbia Journal of Law and Social Problems

 - BA, magna cum laude, Tufts University, 2009